Azure-Samples/ms-identity-msal-java-samples/3-java-servlet-web-app/4-Deployment/deploy-to-azure-app-service/README.md

 ### Register the web app

-Use an Azure AD application registration and its matching sample that that you have completed previously.
+Use a Microsoft Entra application registration and its matching sample that that you have completed previously.
 If you have not completed a sample yet, we recommend you proceed to complete [Enable your Java Servlet webapp to sign in users and call Microsoft Graph with the Microsoft identity platform](https://github.com/Azure-Samples/ms-identity-msal-java-samples/tree/main/3.%20Java%20Servlet%20Web%20App%20Tutorial/1-Authentication/sign-in) sample and use the app registration from it.

 ## Deployment